sva1357/SoC/README.md

 #  SoC Summer Project: OpenAI Gym - Flappy Bird

-This repository contains my summer project as part of the **SoC (Summer of Code)** initiative.
+This repository contains my summer project as part of the **SoC (Seasons of Code)** initiative.
 The goal was to understand reinforcement learning and apply it to train an agent to play Flappy Bird using a custom OpenAI Gym environment.

 ---